Anthony Andrews (football manager)

 Anthony Samson Andrews (born 30 January 1996) is an Indian football manager who is currently the head coach of the Indian Women's League club East Bengal.
+He also serves as the assistant coach of the India women's under-17 team.

 Coaching career

 Andrews had his first coaching job as youth and reserve team coach at PIFA Sports and Minerva Academy.
 He then joined as manager of the I-League 2nd Division club ARA and the Karnataka state tier club Rebels FC.

 Gokulam Kerala

 Andrews was named first-team manager of Gokulam Kerala for the 2021–22 Indian Women's League.
 Gokulam Kerala has extended its contract with Andrews as the head coach of its women's team until 2025.
 Under his coaching, Gokulam Kerala became the first Indian women's club to complete a hat-trick of top tier titles by winning the Indian Women's League in the 2021–22 and 2022–23 season.

 Managerial statistics

 All competitive games (league, domestic and continental cups) are included.